Introduction to GP¶

 population_size.
 This controls the number of

-programs generated in both the initial population and every generation
+programs competing in the first generation and every generation thereafter.

 a smaller population size may suffice.
 If you have a lot of variables, or

-expect a very large program is required you may want to start with larger
+expect a very large program is required, you may want to start with a larger

 constrained by the amount of time you want to spend evaluating them.